Onsets and Velocities: Affordable Real-Time Piano Transcription Using Convolutional Neural Networks: Introduction

 More recently, \cite{kong21} pointed out issues with temporal precision on piano rolls, incorporating a trainable \textsc{Regression} model to enhance precision.
-They further expanded the model including {\it sustain pedal detection} capabilities.
-In \cite{hawthorne_transformer}, an {\it off-the-shelf} \textsc{Transformer}\cite{transformers} setup was used to predict $\hat{\mathcal{N}}$ directly from spectrograms.
+They further expanded the model including sustain pedal detection capabilities.
+In \cite{hawthorne_transformer}, an {\it off-the-shelf} \textsc{Transformer}\cite{transformers} setup was used to produce $\hat{\mathcal{S}}$ directly from spectrograms in an end-to-end fashion.
 Apart from their good performance, both systems have in common their substantial size, increased time resolution and replacing decoder heuristics with an end-to-end differentiable solution, suggesting that decoding is a performance bottleneck.